yarus23/SPF.JS/README.md

 Dmitry Yakimov aka (~day)
 write me at yarus23@gmail.com

-license if Public domain and apache 2.0 as you wish
+license is Public domain and apache 2.0 as you wish